-Yamuna’s level recedes but remains above danger mark in Delhi
+Yamuna level recedes but remains above danger mark in Delhi

 Several low-lying areas of the national capital remain inundated even as water began to recede.